Luann00/RockPaperScissors/README.md

 # RockPaperScissors

-This very short project was created for testing pruposes.
+This project is a responsive website designed for testing purposes, allowing users to play the game of rock, paper, scissors.

 Live Preview: https://luann00.github.io/RockPaperScissors/